top of page

 Click on the photo to expand for better viewing.

-The Tuckaleechee Garden Club maintains the Heirloom Kitchen Garden located near the Davis Cabin at the Great Smoky Mountains Heritage Center.
+The Tuckaleechee Garden Club maintains the Heirloom Kitchen Garden located near the Davis Cabin at the Great Smoky Mountains Heritage Center (123 Cromwell Dr, Townsend).
 Club members plant heirloom vegetables & medicinal herbs that are used for demonstration and teaching at the GSMHC.
 Club members participate wearing period clothing and use period garden tools (c.
 1830s-1850s).
 TGC members volunteer to support annual GSMHC events by decoring cabins, delivering garden educational demonstrations, and leading historical craft sessions.
 Check our Calendar of Events for the next time we will be at the Heirloom Kitchen Garden.

 (Project established in year 2021.)